124

 16 weeks (semester)

-LBC | Capital’s Christian Thought in the Humanities program seeks to cultivate wisdom in students through the study of human thought, culture and artifacts.
-Students will learn to see God as the author of human creation and the love of God as the ultimate purpose for studying human creation.
+Lancaster Bible College | Capital Seminary and Graduate School’s Christian Thought in the Humanities (CTH) program seeks to cultivate wisdom in students through the study of human thought, culture and artifacts.
+Students learn to see God as the author of human creation and the love of God as the ultimate purpose for studying human creation.

-Bible & Theology Core 43 Credits
+Bible & Theology Core Courses 30 Credits

-Arts & Sciences Core 37 Credits
+Arts & Sciences Core Courses 31 Credits

 View the Academic Catalog for the complete curriculum plan, course descriptions and complete program details.